 Yes.
 Just follow the standard WordPress SSL instructions.

 Yes.
-You can use the WordPress Custom Taxonomy Generator to add taxonomies, or can share your existing taxonomies (e.g., the ones you use for posts) with documents.
-Just select “custom post type” under “Link To”, and enter “document” as the custom post type.
+You can use the Simple Taxonomy plugin to add taxonomies, or can share your existing taxonomies (e.g., the ones you use for posts) with documents.

 Take a look at the Edit Flow Plugin which allows you to set up notifications based on roles, in-line comments, assign all sorts of metadata to posts, create a team calendar, budget, etc. WP Document Revisions will detect if Edit Flow is installed and activated, and will adapt accordingly (removing the workflow-state dialogs, registering documents with Edit Flow, etc.).
 If you’re looking for even more control over your team’s work flow, using the two plugins in conjunction is the way to go.